 The total number of guests you are expecting on the day and their peak arrival times are very important.
 As well as informing your space and staffing requirements this also helps plan the network capacity required.

-As you can see from the graph above the guest numbers at this event peaked at around 4PM and the bulk of guests arrived in the preceding hour.
+The guest numbers at this event peaked at around 4PM and the bulk of guests arrived in the preceding hour.

 This is important data in any circumstance but for an event where guests are expecting to download or update an app on arrival understanding this flow is critical.